duckduckboom/cinema-tickets/README.md

 ---

 ## 🪺 Future Work Ideas

-- Dockerise the app for easy deployment
+- Dockerise the app for simple deployments
+- CLI tests to be added to the GitHub pipeline
 - Allow multiple bookings and an order system
 - Allow amended bookings (because typos...)
 - Cryptography to protect personally identifiable information (PII)
+- Expose TicketService as an API using Express, opening it up to other apps and frontends
 - Add a web UI (because not everyone loves the terminal 😭)
-- CLI tests to be added to the GitHub pipeline

 ---